Kentucky Layoffs — February 2026

 |---|---|---|---|---|

-Leading the list was Hgs Cx Technologies Inc at its Kentucky facility, reporting 92 affected workers.
-Parsons Corporation followed with 8 workers.
+The biggest impact was at Hgs Cx Technologies at its Louisville facility, reporting 92 affected workers.
+Parsons followed with 8 workers.

 This is the third consecutive month of declining layoff activity.

-The filings reflect a easing in workforce disruptions across Kentucky, with filings falling below both recent and year-ago levels.
-The Other sector warrants close attention heading into the next period.
+This data points to a easing in workforce disruptions across Kentucky, with filings falling below both recent and year-ago levels.
+The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Kentucky.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kentucky WARN notices, browse layoffs by state, or download the full dataset.